dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-configuration-policy-settings-in-microsoft-intune.md

 > [!TIP]
 > You can configure terms and conditions for users to ensure that they acknowledge that apps on their device, including personal apps will be evaluated, and noncompliant apps will either be blocked, or reported as noncompliant.
 Users must accept these terms and conditions before they can enroll their device and use the company portal to get apps.
 For more information about using terms and conditions, see [Working with terms and conditions policies in Microsoft Intune](http://msdn.microsoft.com/en-us/library/ce59fb93-01fd-4822-a57d-45ca7d89843d).

-## Settings for iOS devices
-If the setting you are looking for does not appear in this list, you might be able to create it using an iOS custom policy that lets you import settings you created using the [Apple Configurator Tool](https://itunes.apple.com/us/app/apple-configurator/id434433123?mt=12).
-For more information, see [iOS custom policy settings in Microsoft Intune](../Topic/iOS-custom-policy-settings-in-Microsoft-Intune.md).
+If the setting you are looking for does not appear in this topic, you might be able to create it using an iOS custom policy that lets you import settings you created using the [Apple Configurator Tool](https://itunes.apple.com/us/app/apple-configurator/id434433123?mt=12).
+For more information, see [iOS custom policy settings in Microsoft Intune](iOS-custom-policy-settings-in-Microsoft-Intune.md).

 ## Security settings